anelook/kafka-first-steps/README.rst

 It is important to understand that Apache Kafka guarantees order only within a partition.
 This means that if we want to preserve message orders coming from our customers we need to write all messages related to a single customer into the same partition.
 This can be done by assigning keys to the messages.
 All messages with the same key will be added to the same partition.

-1. Run ``ZooMazon.prodKeys``, this producer uses customer name as key for a message.
+1. Run ``Shopitopia.prodKeys``, this producer uses customer name as key for a message.
-2. Run ``ZooMazon.consPartitions`` and ``ZooMazon.consFiltered``.
+2. Run ``Shopitopia.consPartitions`` and ``Shopitopia.consFiltered``.
 Observe that messages related to specific customers consistently fall into the same partitions.

 Demo # 4: use a sink connector
 ------------------------------------